 Endurance is often affected after prolonged hospitalization or surgical operation, which requires physical therapy.
 This includes various exercises and activities that are performed under the supervision of our rehabilitation team.
-The activities often include jogging, biking, walking, swimming, running, and dancing.
 Breathing exercises and healthy diets are often recommended for improving endurance along side the activities.

 Range of Motion

-Range of motion can be affected by a lack of exercise after surgery or due to an injury that has occurred while playing sports or being involved in an accident.
+Range of motion can be affected by a lack of exercise after surgery or due to an injury that has occurred.
 Range of motion exercises are an important component of physical therapy and measure how much movement the patient has on specific joints or areas of the body.
 It is often used by physical therapists during a course of treatment or evaluation.
 The range of motion is often measured with a goniometer.
 Correcting and restoring range of motion is performed with passive range of motion exercises, active-assistive range of motion exercises, and active range of motion exercises.

 Our physical therapy programs are designed to improve patients’ mobility and function, and to restore their independence and maintain the results that are obtained.